KatherineMichel/python-and-django-resources/README.md

 * [PuPPy Annual Benefit](http://bdfl-gift.pspython.com) and [A Language Creators' Conversation: Guido van Rossum, James Gosling, Larry Wall & Anders Hejlsberg YouTube](https://www.youtube.com/watch?v=csL8DLXGNlU)

 <!--
+https://twitter.com/ncoghlan_dev/status/1130945694800330752 | Nick Coghlan on Twitter: "Related: the dynamic where pip & conda *users* went to war, even when the devs for both tools were pointing out that while they overlapped in some respects, they actually solved different problems at different layers of the software stack.… https://t.co/y8ZVSylOV2"

 The People's Programming Language https://www.slideshare.net/willingc/python-the-peoples-programming-language | Python - The People's Programming Language